getify/You-Dont-Know-JS/async & performance/ch3.md

 ..
 ```

-While promises don't natively ship with helpers for such wrapping, libraries provide them, or you can make your own.
+While ES6 promises don't natively ship with helpers for such promisory wrapping, most libraries provide them, or you can make your own.
 Either way, this particular limitation of promises is addressable without too much pain (certainly compared to the pain of callback hell!).

 ### Promise Uncancelable